E-commerce

 Centralized merchant-side billing through the Shopify ecosystem.

-Revenue prospects governed by a public revenue-sharing model with a documented tier.
+Revenue prospects governed by a public revenue sharing model with a documented tier.

-Qstomy and apps on Shopify
+Qstomy and Shopify apps

 Summary